matthew-brett/lis-leadership/beyond_what_works.md

 # Your second task

 It is January 2021.
 The Covid mRNA vaccine has been approved and is being rolled out for adults.
-There is, as yet, no clear sign about You are the leader of a group that will give advice to the governor of a US state on their policy for Covid vaccination for children and adolescents.
+There is, as yet, no clear sign about vaccine harms, but you know this is an as-yet little-tested and novel vaccine delivery method.
+You are the leader of a group that will give advice to the governor of a US state on their policy for Covid vaccination for children and adolescents.

 * What recommendation do you give in January 2021?
 Do you recommend childhood vaccination?